mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 run_info contains the following columns:

-    vcf_prefix: The original file prefix
+    vcf: The original vcf file
-    n_orig_sites: Number of sites found in the original file
+    dxid: The dxid of the original vcf file
-    orig_n_alts: Number of alternate alleles found in the original file – this may not equal n_orig_sites if multi-allelics are found
+    n_sites: Number of sites found in the original file
-    n_norm_sites: Number of sites found in the normalised file
+    n_final_sites: Number of sites after filtering for alt_allele_threshold
     norm_n_alts: Number of alternate alleles found in the normalised file – this SHOULD equal n_norm_sites
-    alt_diff: The difference between alternate counts.
-This should be 0 except in the case where large numbers of alternates are found at a single site and the site is stripped from the outputs.
-Such sites will be reported in the LOG
+    vcf_size: Size of the original vcf file in bytes

+skipped_sites contains the following columns:

+    vcf: The original vcf file
+    chrom: Chromosome of the site
+    pos: Position of the site
+    alts: Alternate alleles with MAF ~> 0.1% as a comma-separated list
+    acs: Allele counts for each alternate allele listed in 'alts' as a comma-separated list

 ### Command line example